steffenmueller/QCMod/ArulMueller/readme.txt

-Code to accompany the paper Rational points on X0+(125) by Vishal Arul and Steffen Müller
+Code to accompany the paper "Rational points on X0+(125)" by Vishal Arul and Steffen Müller

 - The file qc_x0125p.m computes the rational points on X0+(125) using quadratic Chabauty.
 It requires the QCMod package.
 - The file x0Nplus_composite.m computes the rational points on X0+(N) for